pgadmin-org/pgadmin4/docs/en_US/pgagent_jobs.rst

     :alt: pgAgent dialog sql tab
     :align: center

-Click the *Save* button to save the job definition, or *Cancel* to exit the job without saving.
+Click the *Save* button to save the job definition, or *Close* to exit the job without saving.
 Use the *Reset* button to remove your unsaved entries from the dialog.